Aztec Two-Step 2.0

 Acoustic & Electric Guitars, Keyboards, Vocals

 Accomplished songwriter and recording artist, Dodie Pettit first met Rex Fowler when she was a session player and singer on ATS’s 1980 “Times of Our Lives” album.
 A member of the famed The Untouchable and The Enchanted Forest All-Girl Bands of the mid-1960s, Dodie was a former Principal Dancer for the American Repertory Dance Company which led to a distinguished 15-year career on Broadway as an original cast member of The Phantom of the Opera, as well as appearing in Tony Awarding winning musicals CATS and Titanic.
-Dodie and Rex were married in August 2018 and she is now the heart and soul of the new Aztec Two Step “2.0” ensemble.
+Dodie and Rex were married in August 2018 and together they are now the heart and soul of the new Aztec Two Step “2.0” ensemble.

 Steven “Muddy” Roues